ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 It is also part of the early investigations into nonlinear dynamics and probably what most current experts have learned.
 While having understood the general concepts discussed here, how the stable and unstable manifolds interact (and why one crossing necessitates infinitely many crossings) is still not quite clear to me.

+## 16. Challenges, tasks, and opportunities in modeling agent-based complex systems.
+(2021)
+An, L. _et al._

+**02.03.2025:** The history of agent-based modelling (ABM) and their use in different disciplines, as well as challenges and opportunities are discussed.
+A variety of challenges is identified such as difficulty regarding coherence in methods and platforms, computational efficiency, transparency and reusability, and generalization of findings.
+They discuss the potential of big data to better identify suitable algorithms and the importance of thorough model validation and point to frameworks developed for model description and validation.
+Lastly, they point to the potential of using AI to create more realistic agent behaviour.

+This is for sure a paper to come back to if I want to use ABM in the future.
+In particular, I want to become able to do thorough model validation to ensure that my results are robust.
+Another useful aspect was a pointer to a database of agent-based models.
+As stated by the authors as well, one issue I have with ABM is that of generalization, because it is so difficult to tackle them theoretically, but then again, they seem to be a much more realistic representation of nature and there are apparently validation approaches enabling the identifications of important mechanisms.

 # Papers